cloudfoundry/cli-plugin-repo/README.md

 This is a public repository for community created CF CLI plugins.
 To submit your plugin approval, please submit a pull request according to the guidelines below.

-*If you are looking for information about the Plugin Repo Server, please go [here](https://github.com/cloudfoundry-incubator/cli-plugin-repo/blob/master/CLIPR.md)

 Submitting Plugins
 =================
 1. You need to have [git](http://git-scm.com/downloads) installed